dccuchile/wefe/doc/user_guide.rst

 Next, a bias test is run on the mitigated embeddings associated with the target words.
 In this case, the value of the metric is lower on the query executed on the mitigated model than on the original one.
+These results indicate that there was a mitigation of bias on embeddings of these words.

 .. code:: python